All of the Different Styles of Sapphire Earrings, Explained

 Sapphire stud earrings come in a number of shapes and sizes, including round, oval, star and emerald (or princess) cuts.
 Round sapphires are the most traditional cut and are usually more expensive, but oval earrings are a popular choice as they appear larger on the ear.
 Square-shaped sapphire stud earrings offer a modern look: Emerald (or princess) cuts are square or rectangular.
 Less faceted than the brilliant round or oval, this cut displays gorgeous, deep color because of the larger facet surface area.

 The carat, size and shape of sapphire stud earrings will determine the cost.
-Read more about how to buy emerald stud earrings here.
+Read more about how to buy sapphire stud earrings here.

 Sapphire drop earrings